jjordan-quantum/set-interval-non-concurrent/README.md

 ### set-interval-non-concurrent

-Simple async execution interval that guarantees only one instance of your function will be running at any moment - aka non concurrency.
+Simple async execution interval that guarantees only one instance of your function will be running at any moment - aka no concurrency.

 Install like this: